bregman-arie/devops-exercises/README.md

 <details>
 <summary>Do you agree/disagree with each of the following statements and why?:

   * The commit message is not important.
-When reviewing a change/patch one should focus on the actual change</summary><br><b>
+When reviewing a change/patch one should focus on the actual change
   * You shouldn't test your code before submitting it.
-This is what CI/CD exists for.
+This is what CI/CD exists for.</summary><br><b>
 </b></details>

 #### Strings